r2learning/r2learning.github.io/index.md

 Authors will not be penalized for including an appendix of supplementary material after the references.
 However, reviewers will not be required to consult any appendices to make their decisions.
 The main 4-page paper should adequately describe the work and its contributions.

-Papers should be anonymized and adhere to the NIPS conference format: [https://nips.cc/Conferences/2018/PaperInformation/StyleFiles](https://nips.cc/Conferences/2018/PaperInformation/StyleFiles)
+Papers should be anonymized and adhere to the NeurIPS conference format: [https://neurips.cc/Conferences/2018/PaperInformation/StyleFiles](https://neurips.cc/Conferences/2018/PaperInformation/StyleFiles)

 **Submission Site:** [https://cmt3.research.microsoft.com/R2L2018](https://cmt3.research.microsoft.com/R2L2018)